Alfresco/acs-deployment/docs/helm/upgrades.md

 # Upgrading the helm charts

 Our helm charts are continuously improved and sometimes arise the need to introduce a breaking change.

 To get an overview of the changes in each release, first take a look at the release notes that are available via [GitHub Releases](https://github.com/Alfresco/acs-deployment/releases).

 Here follows a more detailed explanation of any breaking change grouped by version in which they have been released.

 ## To be released (likely 7.0.0)

+Due to breaking changes the next version will be a major release.

-### Msteams chart rename
+### MSTeams chart rename

 The previous `ms-teams-service` subchart has been renamed to `alfresco-connector-msteams` to better reflect the product name during the